 By November 1616, Hals’ wife and two of their three small children had died.
-In February 1617, the painter married a Haarlem woman, who gave birth to a daughter nine days later.
+In February 1617, the painter married a Haarlem woman who gave birth to a daughter nine days later.
 Ten other children from this marriage are known.
-For the next half-century, Hals rarely left Haarlem, where he was a respected and successful but never prosperous citizen.
-His clients included a good number of burgomasters and wealthy citizens, including leading figures in the local beer and cloth industries.
+For the next half-century, Hals rarely left Haarlem, where he was respected and successful but never prosperous.
+His clients included a good number of burgomasters and wealthy citizens such as leading figures in the local beer and cloth industries.
 At various times, and especially in his late years, Hals struggled financially, mainly because of the large size of his family and the fact that few Dutch portraitists were well paid.